 Lower Blue Mountains generally don’t have the kind of dramatic lookouts that the Blue Mountains are famous for, but there are quite a few atmospheric viewpoints to check out.

 Mount Portal Lookout – Nepean River, Glenbrook

 Walking time – none.
 Location on the map.

 The views in the Lower Blue Mountains are different from the vast valleys of the Upper Blue Mountains, not as grand, not as sweeping, but impressive in their own way.
-Perched on top of the ridge in Glenbrook National Park, Mount Portal lookout offers magnificent views of the junction between Glenbrook Gorge and the Nepean River.
+Perched on top of the ridge in Glenbrook National Park, the Mount Portal lookout offers magnificent views of the junction between Glenbrook Gorge and the Nepean River.
 The sweeping view stretches to the Cumberland Plain and the outskirts of Western Sydney.